 2.1 Participants

-Eligible participants reported using Facebook, and our sample consisted of 60 adolescent males between 16 and 17 years old (Mean age = 16.87, SD age = 0.38) , after excluding 6 participants due to missing age variable.
-Participants were recruited from high schools in [location blinded for peer review], and surrounding communities.
+Our sample consisted of 60 adolescent males between 16 and 17 years old (Mean age = 16.87, SD age = 0.38) , after excluding 6 participants due to missing data.
+Participants were recruited from high schools in [location blinded for peer review], and surrounding communities, and all reported using Facebook.
 This sample combined two data collection periods which were part of a larger series of studies exploring adolescent driving behavior: sample 1 (N = 22; M age = 16.85, SD age = 0.47) data were collected between July and October of 2011 (citations blinded for peer review); and sample 2 (N = 38, M age = 16.88, SD age = 0.32) data were collected between July 2012 and January 2013 (citations blinded for peer review).
 The two samples did not differ significantly on age (t (32.58) = -0.20, p = 0.84).
 All regression models below included a covariate for sample wave to account for potential unmeasured differences between the samples.
 Participants provided written assents and their legal guardian provided written consents in accordance with the Institutional Review Board of [institution blinded for peer review] and were compensated for their participation.

 2.2 Cyberball game